Harry S. Truman Distinguished Lecture Series

 Distinguished Lecture Series

-In 1971, former President Harry S. Truman gave his stamp of approval for Avila University (then Avila College) to offer a lecture series in his name.
+The Truman Distinguished Lecture Series began in 1971 when former President Harry S. Truman gave his stamp of approval for Avila University (then Avila College) to offer a lecture series in his name.
 Later that year, the first Truman lecture was delivered by David E. Bell, vice president of the Ford Foundation and Truman’s first administrative assistant.
-The 2016 Truman Lecture was given by Carolyn Maull McKinstry, author of While the World Watched: A Bombing Survivor Comes of Age During the Civil Rights Movement.
+The 2018 Truman Lecture was given by William Kamkwamba, author of The Boy Who Harnessed the Wind.